vrockai/pipeline-test/docs/content.md

 ---

-## Playing by their own rules: the vertebrate archaeome
+## Playing by their own rules: the vertebrate archaeome.
+ 24.12.2021, _SM Hird_

+In a recent paper, Youngblut et al. used comparative methods to study the archaeal component of the vertebrate microbiome.
+This study showed that the vertebrate archaeome contains abundant variation, differs from the vertebrate bacteriome and lays a foundation for future comparative studies.

 [Source](https://doi.org/10.1016/j.tim.2021.12.002)

+10.1016/j.tim.2021.12.002

 ---